 Cynthia E. Coburn is Professor at the School of Education and Social Policy, Northwestern University.
 Coburn studies the relationship between instructional policy and teachers’ classroom practices in urban schools, the dynamics of school district policy making, and the relationship between research and practice for school improvement.

-Marilyn Cochran-Smith is the Cawthorne Professor of Education at the Lynch School of Education, Boston College.
-Cochran-Smith is a past president of the American Educational Research Association (AERA) and was co-chair of AERA’s National Panel on Research and Teacher Education and co-editor of their report, Studying Teacher Education (2005).
+Marilyn Cochran-Smith is the Cawthorne Professor of Teacher Education for Urban Schools at the Lynch School of Education, Boston College.
+Cochran-Smith is a past president of the American Educational Research Association and an AERA Fellow.

 James P. Comer is Maurice Falk Professor of Child Psychiatry at Yale University and associate dean at the Yale School of Medicine.
 He received his AB from Indiana University, his MD from Howard University’s College of Medicine, and his MPH from University of Michigan.

 William Damon is professor of education at Stanford University and one of the world’s leading scholars of human, social, and moral development.
-By focusing his work on the positive aspects of growing up” rather than on the severe behavioral problems of adolescents, Damon has put himself on the forefront of the emerging positive psychology movement in the United States.
+He focuses his work on the positive aspects of growing up rather than on the severe behavioral problems of adolescence.

 Linda Darling-Hammond is Charles E. Ducommun Professor of Education Emeritus at Stanford University, and President of the Learning Policy Institute.
 Her research, teaching, and policy work focus on issues of school reform, educational equity, and teaching quality.